LangDriveCTRL: Natural Language Controllable Driving Scene Editing with Multi-modal Agents: Our approach

 \subsection{Orchestration Module}

-\paragraph{Orchestrator Agent.} The orchestrator is the central agent in our system that controls the overall workflow.
-It is implemented using an off-the-shelf LLM \cite{achiam2023gpt} that we configure using in-context learning \cite{brown2020language}, and it produces executable Python scripts that call other agents or tools provided in the various modules of our system, as shown in Figure~\ref{fig:pipeline}.
+\mypara{Orchestrator Agent.} The orchestrator is the central agent in our system that controls the overall workflow.
+It is implemented using an off-the-shelf LLM \cite{achiam2023gpt} that we configure using in-context learning \cite{brown2020language}, and it produces executable Python scripts that call other agents or tools provided in various modules of our system, as shown in Figure~\ref{fig:pipeline}.

 The orchestrator first decomposes the user instruction into sub-instructions for each target object, then designs execution workflows for each object and invokes the corresponding agents and tools from different modules.
-To enable this, we encapsulate the operations provided by the various modules in our system into modular functions that can be easily assembled into executable scripts.
+To enable this, we encapsulate the operations provided by various modules in our system into modular functions that can be easily assembled into executable scripts.
 We use in-context learning \cite{brown2020language} to teach the LLM how to call these functions and generate executable scripts to fulfill user instructions.

 The execution workflow proceeds as follows.
 First, the orchestrator employs the scene reconstruction tool to decompose the 3D scene into a static background node and dynamic object nodes with associated trajectories, generating a scene graph.
 This scene graph is then shared across all target objects for subsequent editing operations.
-For each target object, the orchestrator invokes the object grounding agent to locate the target node in the scene graph based on the text description.
+For each target object, the orchestrator invokes the object grounding agent to locate the target node in the scene graph based on the textual description.
 Next, depending on the editing type (removal, insertion, or replacement), it calls the appropriate tool or agent to modify the node and update the scene graph.
-If the instruction involves trajectory editing, the orchestrator invokes the behavior editing agent to generate trajectories, which are then checked and iteratively refined by a reviewer agent.
+If the instruction involves trajectory editing, the orchestrator invokes the behavior editing agent to generate trajectories, which are then checked and iteratively refined by a behavior reviewer agent.
 Finally, after all objects have been processed, the orchestrator calls the coarse rendering tool to generate a coarse video, which is then harmonized by the video diffusion tool.
 A video reviewer agent iteratively refines the result to achieve both photorealism and appearance alignment.